Push (2009 film): Critical response

 Tasha Robinson of The A.V.
 Club was more positive, giving it a B+: "Superhero fans will likely be into Push just for the cool-factor of watching embattled heroes and villains in a tense war of wits, wills, and skills.
 That broader audience is less likely to come along for the ride, but this particular gateway drug at least has ambition and brains going for it, as well as the usual spastic style."

 Comic

 Wildstorm, an imprint of DC Comics, published a comic book mini-series that acts as a prequel to the film.
 It was written by Marc Bernardin and Adam Freeman (who wrote The Highwaymen for Wildstorm) and Bruno Redondo supplied the art.
-Issues were published between January 2009 and February 2009, and a softcover collection (ISBN 978-1401224929) was published in September 2009.
+Issues were published from January 2009 and February 2009, and a softcover collection (ISBN 978-1401224929) was published in September 2009.

 Home media

 Push was released on DVD and Blu-ray on July 7, 2009.
 The DVD included deleted scenes, a commentary, and a 'making of' featurette.
 Wal-Mart released the film as a double-feature DVD with Knowing.
 Push was released on 4K UHD Blu-Ray on April 10, 2018.